EternityForest/AnyoneCanDoIt/MathELI5.md

 look linear, because eyes and ears don't have a linear response.
 Brightness generally has a diminishing returns type curve, it takes more power to look twice as bright the higher you go.

-There is usually no way to combine different linear functions to get something nonlinear.
+There is usually no way to stack different linear functions with addition to get something nonlinear.
+This is related to the fact that no combination of resistors will introduce nonlinearity(In theory, real resistors do wierd stuff with tempeature changes).

 ## Multiplicaton

 ## Linearity

 A constant times X makes a linear graph.
-X times X is the same as X**2, which is most definitely not linear.
+X times X is the same as X\*\*2, which is most definitely not linear.

 ### Rectangles
 Multiplying the lengths of the sides of something gives the square area.
-4ft* 8ft= 32 square feet.
-1ft* ft=1 square foot.
+4ft\* 8ft= 32 square feet.
+1ft\* ft=1 square foot.

 #### Algorithm Complexity
 This also means that any algorithm like "Do something with every possible pair of one input from the list A and one from B" will take an amount of time proportional to the length of A times the length of B, since every step in the algorithm is one of the "Square feet" in the "table" where each side has one foot per item on the list.